Key Takeaway

 I owe you an apology for the times I held on too tight.
 When you were pulling away, trying to find yourself, I sometimes confused letting go with losing you.
 They're not the same thing, and I understand that now.
 Your independence was never a rejection of me.
 It was proof that I did something right.

 If I could go back, I wouldn't change the big things.
 I'd change the small ones.
 I'd sit on the floor with you more.
 I'd ask fewer questions about homework and more questions about your dreams.
-I'd let the dishes wait and watch one more episode of whatever you were watching.
 The dishes would have gotten done eventually.
 Those moments won't come back.

 You don't need my guidance anymore, not really.
 But you'll always have it if you want it.
 And even if you never read this letter, writing it has given me something I needed — a chance to say out loud that you are the best thing I've ever been part of.